skalenetwork/skale-consensus/docs/block_signature_verification.md

 ## 3.1 Committed block BLSThresholdSignature.

-A block is committed by signing it using $BLSThresholdSignature$.
+A block is committed by signing it using $BLSThresholdSignature$ algorithm.

 ## 3.2 BLSThresholdSignatureShare creation and broadcast.